 - Incompetence, including lack of productivity or poor quality of work

-- Insubordination and related issues such as dishonesty and breaking company rules
+- Insubordination and related issues such as dishonesty or breaking company rules

 - Attendance issues, such as frequent absences or chronic tardiness

 - Theft or other criminal behavior including revealing trade secrets

 - Sexual harassment and other discriminatory behavior in the workplace

 - Physical violence or threats against other employees

 Obviously, criminal matters like theft and physical violence will require immediate intervention, usually involving the police.
 Sexual harassment, unless it is overt, widely witnessed, and easily substantiated, typically involves a broad internal investigation.